tonklable/Animation/README.md

-Then,f(x) of the first coordinate minuses that of the second coordinate, and the result is taken to plus number in each index of the ”chosen” list (the proposed list) betweeny′of the first and second coordinates by using for-loop.
+Then,f(x) of the first coordinate minuses that of the second coordinate, and the result is taken to plus number in each index of the ”chosen” list (the proposed list) between y′ of the first and second coordinates by using for-loop.
 Finally, for-loop is again used to run this mechanism for each rectangle’s coordinates given, and the ”result” list is assigned.